Peninsula Area is the area north of Jardine River.

 notice it, but there is a historical centre, and the NPA's Art Centre

 of New Mapoon the road continues towards Seisia.
 But before you get

 on your right hand side, you have the turnoff to Loyalty Beach.

 fish and stroll

-along, even though the only thing here is the Loyalty Beach Camping
+along, but the main thing here is the Loyalty Beach Camping

-North of the turnoff to Loyalty Beach the is the Torres
+North of the turnoff to Loyalty Beach is the Torres

 (or the Escape